stat134/stat134.github.io/README.md

-# math104site
+# Stat 134 Spring '17
-Website for Math 104, Fall '16 (Instructor: Marina Iliopoulou)
+Course Website for Sections 109/110 (Taught by Andy Palan)